jkkimGH/coronabot/README.md

 # coronabot
 A discord bot that users can interact with to receive info about the COVID-19 pandemic.

+This bot cannot be used without downloading the discord.py from https://github.com/Rapptz/discord.py

 DISCLAIMER: the information shown by the bot may not be accurate.
 A grain of salt may be required.